-As men and women enter their 30's, profound hormonal changes begin to take place in their bodies.
+As men and women enter their 30s, profound hormonal changes begin to take place in their bodies.
 If not addressed, these changes can lead to

-- Decreased energy and zest for life
+- Decreased energy and diminished zest for life

-- Circulatory problems and decreased libido
+- Circulatory problems that can lead to heart disease and decreased libido

 Hormones are the body's chemical messenger system.
 They tell the various cells of the body what to do -- and when -- by attaching to specific receptor sites on individual cells.
 Adrenaline, for example, is produced in the adrenal glands and, at times of stress, tells the heart to speed up and blood vessels to narrow.
 Testosterone and the various estrogens, on the other hand, promote specific sexual characteristics.